-NASA Super Unlimited (SU) is the class available for any four (closed) wheel vehicles that have weight to power ratios or modifications over and above those permitted in Super Touring as well as those that do not fit in any other NASA class and are heavily prepared for serious speed.
+NASA Super Unlimited (SU) is the class available for any four wheel (non-formula) vehicles that have weight to power ratios or modifications over and above those permitted in Super Touring as well as those that do not fit in any other NASA class and are heavily prepared for serious speed.
 Performance modifications are unlimited, and the only restrictions are those pertaining to safety.

-Please contact your Regional Director if you desire to compete, or if you just have questions.
-You can find your Regional Director’s contact form through the Contact button above, under Contact Us.
-You can also contact our National PT Director, Greg Greenbaum, on the same Contact Us page if you have national issues.
+Please contact your Regional ST Leader if you desire to compete, or if you just have questions.
+You can find your Regional Leader’s contact form through the Contact button above, under Contact Us.
+You can also contact our National ST Director, Greg Greenbaum, on the same Contact Us page if you have national issues.
 We have a great group of drivers, and although the majority of us are pretty competitive, our main goal is to have fun.
 We often pit in the same area of the paddock, help each other out, and meet for Saturday dinner.
 Whether you are new to competition, a current racer, or someone who has years of racing experience that wants a lower stress level competition, we have something for you.

 Greg G.—NASA National ST Director